olliesilvester/mx-bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

 Ongoing list of things needed:

-1. Solution for enabling users to run mx_bluesky instead of old scripts: blocked by permission issues.
+1. Solution for enabling users to run mx-bluesky instead of old scripts: blocked by permission issues.
 Preferred solution would be run on beamline kubernetes cluster - in the meantime also loooking into procserv as a possibility.
 (Fixing this should also allow us to stop